wwhasmile/dialasm/README.md

 `?: ("This is a choice a": a | "This is a choice b": b);`

-It starts with `?:` characters, and then is followed by the actual choices.
+It starts with `?` character, and then is followed by the actual choices.
 Single choice is defined by it's text and jump label.
 Single choice can also be made:

-`?: "Bye": bye;`
+`?
+"Bye": bye;`

 ### Jumps
 Very useful thing that allows up to jump to any spot of the dialogue.